torchbox/rustface-py/README.md

     import rustface.willow

     registry.register_plugin(rustface.willow)

 (put this somewhere where it will run on startup)

 It provides the ``detect_faces`` operation that is usually provided by OpenCV so you can use it as a drop-in replacement for that.

+## Building from source

+Install libffi and python3 headers and wheel.
+The following command installs these on Ubuntu:

+    apt-get install libffi-dev python3-dev python3-setuptools python3-wheel

+Check out the repository:

+    git clone [GIT URL HERE]
+    cd rustface-py
+    git submodule update --init

+In order to compile the Rust code, you need to have Rust nightly toolchain installed and enabled.

+Use rustup to set this up, if you have got it already find installation instructions at https://www.rustup.rs/

+To use Rust nightly, run the following commands in the project root:

+    rustup update nightly
+    rustup override add nightly

+Now you can build the package:

+    python3 setup.py bdist_wheel